-May is National Physical Fitness and Sports Month, and it’s a good time to discuss something many of us ask ourselves as we work towards our fitness goals: how do you strike the right balance between challenging yourself and overcoming any mental hurtles you may have, while still listening to your body and not pushing yourself so hard that you end up with an injury?
+May is National Physical Fitness and Sports Month, and it’s a good time to discuss something many of us ask ourselves as we work towards our fitness goals: how do you strike the right balance between challenging yourself and overcoming any mental hurdles you may have, while still listening to your body and not pushing yourself so hard that you end up with an injury.
 Finding equilibrium is the key to staying active over the long haul.

 Scenario 1: Getting the Workout Started

 Dragging yourself out of bed early in the morning for a jog or heading to the gym instead of home after working a long day can be some of the biggest challenges to staying active.
 What’s interesting to note about these scenarios is that, assuming you’re getting enough sleep at night, the challenge is primarily mental.
 The next time you’re having trouble getting your workout started, take small steps.
 Commit to a 5 minute jog, or just doing a warm-up at the gym.
 Once you get started, if you meet your commitment and want to finish, that’s fine.
 You kept your word and should feel proud of yourself.
 You may find though that once you get moving, you end up staying and doing more than you thought!

 Scenario 2: Doing Your Best during the Workout

 Sometimes during our workouts, we let our thoughts get the better of us, and stop short of what we could truly accomplish.
 Staying focused and motivated is critical to getting the most out of your fitness routine, and ultimately getting the results you want.
 Remember why you’re working so hard in the first place.
 Is it to improve your posture?
 Fit into a smaller dress or pants size?
 Get better at your sport?
 Keep your ultimate goal in mind.